stck-lzm/babibtex/README.md

 Those are some random examples.
 You can use the first letter or the full name of the reference system.

-To make a bib file of your own library, (if you have like me all your pdfs with the important informations between brackets):
+To make a bib file of your own library, (if you have your pdfs with the important informations between brackets):
 `find -type f -iname '*.pdf' | sed 's/^.*\[//; s/\].*//'`
 Now, the input of the entire library are ready for the program, we will use the while loop to find all the bib files:
 `while read i; do art2bib $i ; done < <( find -type f -iname '*.pdf' | sed 's/^.*\[//; s/\].*//' ) > list.bib`